yonicd/carbonace/README.md

 **What it is**:

 A shiny app that converts the ace editor as high resolution images to share that are as pretty and crisp as [carbon](https://carbon.now.sh/), but simplified for `R`!
+The app is built on top of a more general package that can snap images of any element in a shiny app called [snapper](https://github.com/yonicd/snapper).

 **Pluses**: